 Associate Professor; Director of Criminal Justice Studies Program

 Email: Arthur J Jipson

 Jipson's areas of expertise include laws regarding roadside memorials.
-He also directs the criminal justice studies program and has taught courses on white separatism and supremacy, social movements, corporate and white-collar crime, sociological theory, labor movements (especially the Teamsters) and the sociology of popular music.
+He also directs the criminal justice studies program and has taught courses on Internet use (especially social media), white separatism and supremacy, social movements, corporate and white-collar crime, sociological theory, labor movements (especially the Teamsters) and the sociology of popular music.
 The following media outlets have interviewed or quoted him: WLW-AM (Cincinnati), Dallas Morning News, The Associated Press, Arizona Republic, USA Today, CBS Radio News, NBC.com Technolog.